 Example: Upcoming Events¶

-- the numbers are clickable and shows the list of participants with that status
+- the ability to click on the registered/attended or cancellations/no-shows numbers to view a list of participants with that status

 Step 1: Create a New Search¶

 Go to Administer > Search > SearchKit and click New Search.

 - fill in the name of the search (e.g. Upcoming Events)